Skip to content

 Project outcomes

-Various extension and communication activities will help increase the understanding of the different management strategies available for annual ryegrass populations as well as the increasing knowledge on herbicide resistance across the region.
+Various extension and communication activities are helping to increase the understanding of the different management strategies available for annual ryegrass populations and herbicide resistance across the region.

 Further reading